Ghini/ghini.desktop/doc/gui-test-plan.md

 ## Critical Paths

 The following paths are the initial target set.
 This is intentionally narrow.
+For release readiness, these paths are the baseline.
+A release candidate should not be tagged until each row is either covered by the automated/guided gates or explicitly deferred in GitLab and release notes.
+See `doc/release-readiness.rst` for the release-blocker policy.

 | Path | Headless | Guided | Notes |
 | --- | --- | --- | --- |